-Istanbul has been the capital of two of the world's greatest empires, the Byzantine and the Ottoman.
-Formerly known as Constantinople, this is a city of a thousand-and-one delights.
-We start our tour at the legendary Blue Mosque, built between 1609 and 1616 by Mehmet Aga.
-The inside is covered by more than 20,000 Iznik tiles, and the walls are decorated with verses of the Koran in fine calligraphy.
-At the Hippodrome we see the remains of the great sports stadium where chariot races were held in Roman and Byzantine times.
-Here we also see an Egyptian obelisk, a giant needle of stone carved for the Pharaoh Tutmoses III around 1500 BC and brought to Constantinople by the Byzantine emperor Theodosius in AD 390.
+We'll begin the walking component of today's tour at the legendary Blue Mosque, built between 1609 and 1616 by Mehmet Aga.
+We will see the interior, where the walls and ceiling are covered by more than 20,000 Iznik tiles.
+At the adjacent Hippodrome we will see the remains of the great sports stadium where chariot races were held in Roman and Byzantine times.
+We will also see an Egyptian obelisk, a giant needle of stone carved for the Pharaoh Tutmoses III around 1500 BC and brought to Constantinople by the Byzantine Emperor Theodosius in AD 390.